ansible/workshops/exercises/rhdp_auto_satellite/3-convert2rhel/1.3-analysis/README.md

 > **Tip**
 >
-> Try looking at the configuration details of the "Automated Management" project and the "CONVERT2RHEL / 01 Analysis" job template.
+> Try looking at the configuration details of the "Automated Management" project and the "CONVERT2RHEL / 01 Analysis" workflow template.

 Can you find the upstream source repo and playbook code?